 STRIPED BASS, LARGEMOUTH BASS & REDEAR SUNFISH

-Expect largemouth fishing comparable to recent years.
-Average bass size will be similar in 2013; expect half of the catch to be in the 12 to 20-inch size range, with a few more 20 to 25-inch fish in the population, but don't be surprised by some quality bass in the 10 to 14-pound range.
+Expect largemouth fishing to compare to recent years.
+Average bass size will be similar in 2016; expect a good portion of the catch to be in the 12 to 20-inch size range, with a few more 20 to 25-inch fish in the population, but don't be surprised by some quality bass in the 10 to 14-pound range.
 There are no minimum size limits on largemouth bass.

 Consider switching to a lighter less visible line because of the high water clarity.
 Fish underwater humps on the main lake with soft-plastic jerkbaits, Carolina-rigged plastic worms or lipped deep-diving crankbaits.
 Try popping top-water plugs on humps and points on the lower lake early in the morning and late in the day.
 Pitch a watermelon worm fished 30 inches behind a split shot or 1/8-ounce bullet weight to pockets in the vegetation.